nicolevegai/LinkDictionary/README.md

 ### Verification Test

 To do the Verification Test in the scanConsole() method we added an if clause were if -1 was inputed then the test started.
-The test consisted in checking line per line if the words in the file SortDictus.txt (created by us) were in the same position as in sortedDictTest.txt.
+The test consisted in checking line per line (10,000 words) if the words in the file SortDictus.txt (created by us) were in the same position as in sortedDictTest.txt.

        for (int i = 0; i < comm.length ; i++){
                 try {